prometheus-operator/prometheus-operator/Documentation/proposals/202405-docs-restructuring.md

 - We should remove the Kube-Prometheus section in the current model.
 We can mention the method of deploying Prometheus-Operator with Kube-Prometheus in the installation section due to its ease and popularity among users.
 But, as the helm-charts are not being maintained by Prometheus-Operator and have now been moved to Kube-Prometheus-Stack, it becomes difficult to manage and address the issues regarding Kube-Prometheus.

+- To make the organization of documentation better according to the new structure and to keep things in sync with the **prometheus-operator/website** repository, we should reorganize the folders as they are in the **website** repository.
+This will make it easier to work with both the repositories for a contributor and will help in better organization.
+This will also make it easier to locate the file in which changes are needed to be made.

 # Action Plan

 1. Making sections and organizing files as described above.